jupyter-book/mystmd/docs/math.md

 ### Math directives

 The math directive takes no arugments and the body of the directive is the $\LaTeX$ style math.
-You can have an optional `label` parameter, which will label this equation for later cross-referencing, see {ref}`referencing-equations` below for more on that!
+You can have an optional `label` parameter, which will label this equation for later cross-referencing, see [](#referencing-equations) below for more on that!

 ````{myst}
 ```{math}